Xakkusu/hangman-game/README.md

 - The leaderboard is ordered according to how many lives are left and then alphabetically according to the username.
 - This is done by using the open source data analysis toolkit pandas.
 Pandas sorted and displayed the data from the spreadsheet into the leaderboard.
 - The leaderboard spreadsheet is accessed and used to keep the data of the user (username and score) via an API.
-- Below the leaderboard the user can once again choose to return to the main menu or exit the program.
+- Below the leaderboard the user can once again choose to return to the main menu or exit the program with a "bye bye..." statement.

 #### How To Play - Input Validation
 ![Leaderboard Input Validation Image](docs/features/leaderboard-input-validation-feature.png)